-RSE will be taught primarily within PSHE, but also in Science, ICT, Culture Club and Talkabout.
+RSE will be taught primarily within PSHE, but also in Science, ICT, People, and the Community (RE) and Talkabout.
 Lessons may be taught as part of a discrete unit, or they may be embedded within other subjects.
 The school will offer a flexible approach to delivery where a particular need or concern is identified.